Best Web Hosting for Freelancers 2026: 8 Top Picks Tested & Ranked

 How I Evaluated These Hosts

 I didn't just read spec sheets.
-Here's the actual methodology:
+Here's what I actually did:

 - Signed up for real accounts on each platform using personal payment methods